• Skip to main content

 Brad Stevens: I heard the book is great.
 Yes, the team plays a huge role.
 But, I think there’s a level of talent you need to be able to do that.
 We got to the Final Four, and the fact of the matter is that we’ve got good players.
 That’s one of the things that can sometimes go unnoticed, but at the same time, I think do we get there without a having great “team-first” mindset?
 Probably not.

-Certainly, the team plays a big role in achievement because it’s just like any other company if you have 12 very talented people, but they’re all on their own page, rather than on one page, they’re just not going to get as far.
-You know, I had a guy tell me when I was growing up, “it’s better for all of us to be on the wrong page than half of us to be on the right page and half of us to be on the wrong page.”
+Certainly, the team plays a big role in achievement because it’s just like any other company – if you have 12 very talented people, but they’re all on their own page, rather than on one page, they’re just not going to get as far.
+You know, I had a guy tell me when I was growing up, “It’s better for all of us to be on the wrong page than half of us to be on the right page and half of us to be on the wrong page.”
 I figure that’s really true.

 Tougher to Coach Defense or Offense?